Audrey Esparza

 Audrey Esparza (born March 4, 1986) is an American actress best known for her role as FBI agent Tasha Zapata on the American television series Blindspot, and more recently as Liliana on Power and its spin-off, Power Book IV: Force.

-Early life
+Early life and education

-Esparza trained at the Experimental Theatre Wing at the Tisch School of the Arts at New York University.
+Esparza trained at the Experimental Theatre Wing at the New York University Tisch School of the Arts.

-She's the daughter of pediatric dentist Felipe Esparza and Sandra Puig Esparza and has two sisters, Amanda (older) and Alyssa (younger).
+She is the daughter of pediatric dentist Felipe Esparza and Sandra Puig Esparza.
+She has two sisters, Amanda (older) and Alyssa (younger).

 Career

 Esparza's film credits include: Family Practice, Amateurs, The Americans, Blue Bloods, Golden Boy, Floating Sunflowers, Power, Black Box, Madam Secretary, Public Morals, and her main character as Tasha Zapata, an FBI agent on Blindspot.